HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

 - <span style="color:red">Field schema has been modified.
 The boolean fields `readOnly` and `writeOnly` were removed and replaced with String field `fieldAccess` which specifies the access of this field, either `RW`, `RO` or `WO`.
 If existing schemas have the old fields, they will be still processed correctly.</span>
 - `null` has been added as valid json for document updating, setting a field value to `null` will remove that field from the document.
-- Inactive scopes will no longer show in the Swagger UI's drop down list since they are not available.
+- Inactive scopes will no longer show in the Swagger UI's drop down list since they're not available.
 - Performance improvements.
 ### Resolved issues